 There is a strong possibility, that this post may not hang together very well.
 My head is on the empty side, it is slowly filling – a tide I am vainly attempting to stem.
-I am sure in a couple of days of it will be filled with a jumble of things it normally is; things I must do, things I’d like to do, things I’m worrying about, lists I am trying to remember, posts I may write etc etc, etc.
+I am sure in a couple of days of it will be bursting with a jumble of things; things I must do, things I’d like to do, things I’m worrying about, lists I am trying to remember, posts I may write etc etc, etc.

 We’ve been in Norfolk, I’ve sat on broad sandy beaches, under big skies and stared at distant horizons, slept a lot, read a lot and walked a lot, all of which makes me happy and content.